snoopryan123/academic-kickstart/content/food/_index.md

 #### [Castle Terrace, Edinburgh](https://castleterracerestaurant.com)

-2011 Michelin Star

 ## **Fries**

 #### [Reddi-Chick BBQ, Los Angeles](https://reddichickbbq.com)

-These fries are so good that I went here to get friess before eating lunch at a different restaurant accross the street.
+These fries are so good that I went here to get fries before eating lunch at a different restaurant accross the street.

 ## **Burger**